armadillu/ofxFontStash/ReadMe.md

 I made tiny modifications to FontStash to render text flipped vertically, to play nicer in the OpenFrameworks universe in general.
 It will also report every time a new texture is created.

 ofxFontStash supports basic one-line text drawing, lineHeight, multiline text rendering based on '\n', and also word wraping to draw a paragraph constrained to a certain width.
 It also offers bbox calculations on all the drawing options.
+It requires [ofxUnicode](http://github.com/bakercp/ofxUnicode).

 ofxFontStash is quite [fast](http://www.flickr.com/photos/armadillu/7268071284/sizes/o/in/photostream/) at drawing text.
 If you need to draw a left-aligned text column of a certain width, ofxFontStash can be [~10x faster](http://www.flickr.com/photos/armadillu/9574047566/sizes/o/in/photostream/) than ofxFTGL.